nwneisen/mke-docs/content/docs/operations/authentication/_index.md

 weight: 1
 ---

 MKE uses [Dex](https://dexidp.io/) for authentication.
-Dex behaves as a proxy between your MKE cluster and your authentication providers.
-Dex combines the configuration of multiple authentication providers into a single configuration and handles the complexity of the various protocols.
+Dex serves as a proxy between your MKE cluster and your authentication providers, combining the configuration of multiple authentication providers into a single configuration while also handling the complexity of the various protocols.

 Mirantis Kubernetes Engine (MKE) supports the following authentication
 protocols: